notelho/patofinder/docs/example-cli.md

 - php                    # Search in a url for php paths
 - stream                 # Search in a url for online streaming
 - url                    # Search in a url for all linked urls
-- video                  # Search in a url for audio video types
+- video                  # Search in a url for video types
 ```

 ## Help